International Journalism for Digital Media

 This module is designed to help you to become effective news gatherers and to be able to write accurately, fluently and incisively in news reporting, while being acutely aware of the ethical obligations and professional standards expected of the 21st century journalist and laid down in industry codes of practice.

-Journalism Practice in a Multimedia Newsroom
+Journalism Practice in a Digital Newsroom

 Latest surveys show that editors still expect solid core journalistic skills: the ability to write tight, accurate copy, to assess and verify sources and information, and to tackle complex stories within challenging timeframes.
 This module will practically teach exactly that: to be able to operate in any newsroom environment as part of a fast-paced team, and to assume a range of roles in creating quality content to a narrowly defined brief.
 We will take you through a series of newsdays in different formats, generating stories for radio, TV and online.